Apondi-Otieno/letuce-eat/README.md

 Apondi Beryl Otieno

 ## Project Description
-THis website shows a traditional food restaurant website, alongside the prices and the various flavours offered.
+This website shows a traditional food restaurant website, alongside the prices and the various flavours offered.

 ### Set-up and installation requirements